kisswiki/kisswiki/src/languages/javascript/websockets.md

 });
 ```

-from https://masteringjs.io/tutorials/express/websockets, but when pasted code to bigger application, it wasn't working withou `http.createServer(app)`.
+from https://masteringjs.io/tutorials/express/websockets, but when pasted code to bigger application, it wasn't working without `http.createServer(app)`.

 ### Links